Easy Dev Backend for NativeScript Apps

 During development, I prefer using a local backend that I quickly spin up along with my NativeScript apps.
 Why?
 It's easy, it's offline, it gives me more control, and it allows me to reason about my app in a more realistic way during development.

-In this video I use a collection of free and open source tools to get you up and running quickly and easily.
+In this first video I use a collection of free and open source tools to get you up and running quickly and easily.
 We use Node and Express to run a local server, test out the API endpoints with Postman, and then convert the Hello World NativeScript with Angular app to fetch its data from this server.
 We even simulate a network delay and see how it effects loading and displaying of data.

 This video comes in at fifteen minutes - a bit longer than usual.
 But it's definitely worth watching.

 In the second part of the two-part series, I show how to convert a fetch API call to using HttpClient and RxJS Observables to get data for the details page, and some problems that one could face while doing this.
 See part 2 here.

 For more video tutorials about NativeScript, look at our courses on NativeScripting.com.
 The new Hands-on UI course is a pretty popular starting point for those starting out learning NativeScript and how to work with UI.

 Let me know if you enjoyed this short tutorial on Twitter: @digitalix or comment here.
 And send me your NativeScript related questions that I can answer in video form.
 If I select your question to make a video answer, I'll send you swag.